EpiphanySoft/watchable/README.md

     token.destroy();
 ```

-By destroying the returned token (which is the only method it supports), all of the
-corresponding listeners will be removed.
+By destroying the returned token, all of the corresponding listeners will be removed.

 The same applies to listener methods: